Several pre-workout supplement labels I was reading recently listed caffeine anhydrous as one of their ingredients.

 The caffeine from coffee comes directly from the coffee beans themselves; there is no anhydrous caffeine powder added.

-I hope this article on caffeine anhydrous is useful to you, and I wish you well on your fitness journey; let’s go.
+I hope this article answering the question of “what is caffeine anhydrous” is useful to you, and I wish you well on your fitness journey; let’s go.